Flood: Types

-Areal
+Areal flooding

 Floods can happen on flat or low-lying areas when water is supplied by rainfall or snowmelt more rapidly than it can either infiltrate or run off.
 The excess accumulates in place, sometimes to hazardous depths.
 Surface soil can become saturated, which effectively stops infiltration, where the water table is shallow, such as a floodplain, or from intense rain from one or a series of storms.
 Infiltration also is slow to negligible through frozen ground, rock, concrete, paving, or roofs.
 Areal flooding begins in flat areas like floodplains and in local depressions not connected to a stream channel, because the velocity of overland flow depends on the surface slope.
 Endorheic basins may experience areal flooding during periods when precipitation exceeds evaporation.

-Riverine (Channel)
+River flooding

 Floods occur in all types of river and stream channels, from the smallest ephemeral streams in humid zones to normally-dry channels in arid climates to the world's largest rivers.
 When overland flow occurs on tilled fields, it can result in a muddy flood where sediments are picked up by run off and carried as suspended matter or bed load.
 Localized flooding may be caused or exacerbated by drainage obstructions such as landslides, ice, debris, or beaver dams.

 Slow-rising floods most commonly occur in large rivers with large catchment areas.
 The increase in flow may be the result of sustained rainfall, rapid snow melt, monsoons, or tropical cyclones.
-However, large rivers may have rapid flooding events in areas with dry climate, since they may have large basins but small river channels and rainfall can be very intense in smaller areas of those basins.
+However, large rivers may have rapid flooding events in areas with dry climates, since they may have large basins but small river channels, and rainfall can be very intense in smaller areas of those basins.

+In extremely flat areas, such as the Red River Valley of the North in Minnesota, North Dakota, and Manitoba, a type of hybrid river/areal flooding can occur, known locally as "overland flooding".
+This is different from "overland flow" defined as "surface runoff".
+The Red River Valley is a former glacial lakebed, created by Lake Agassiz, and over a length of 550 mi, the river course drops only 236 ft, for an average slope of about 5 inches per mile (or 8.2 cm per kilometer).
+In this very large area, spring snowmelt happens at different rates in different places, and if winter snowfall was heavy, a fast snowmelt can push water out of the banks of a tributary river so that it moves overland, to a point further downstream in the river or completely to another streambed.
+Overland flooding can be devastating because it is unpredictable, it can occur very suddenly with surprising speed, and in such flat land it can run for miles.
+It is these qualities that set it apart from simple "overland flow".